andrewmolyuk/eslint-plugin-vue-fsd/README.md

 - slice-naming: Enforce consistent naming conventions for slices.
 - composables-naming: Enforce consistent naming conventions for composables.
 - components-naming: Enforce consistent naming conventions for components.
-- sfc-sections-order: Enforce consistent order of top-level sections in single-file components.
 - no-orphaned-files: Forbid orphaned files that are not part of any slice.

 We are always open to suggestions and contributions for new rules and improvements.